 Fergus Heron pictures the British landscape as a strangely familiar place of different natures and histories.
-In connection his central concern is how the ordinarily experienced world as it appears becomes a picture.
+His central concern in connection is how the ordinary world photographed as it appears becomes a picture.

-His photographs are presented as distinct interconnected projects that together explore a range of themes from the urban and the wild to the modern and traditional.
-The work offers a sense of place imagined as much as encountered and reflects on photography as a medium to concentrate our seeing.
+Heron’s photographs are presented as distinct interconnected projects that together explore a range of themes from the urban and the wild to the modern and traditional.
+His work offers a sense of place both real and imagined and reflects on photography as a medium to concentrate our seeing.